Tver Oblast: Politics

 During the Soviet period, the high authority in the oblast was shared between three persons: The first secretary of the Tver CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the Chairman of the oblast Executive Committee (executive power).
 After the abolition of Article 6 of the Constitution of the USSR in March 1990, the CPSU lost its monopoly on power.
 The head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 The Charter of Tver Oblast is the fundamental law of the region.
 The Legislative Assembly of Tver Oblast is the province's standing legislative (representative) body.
 The Legislative Assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
-The highest executive body is the Oblast Administration, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
-The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.
+The highest executive body is the Oblast Administration, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day-to-day matters of the province.
+The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the Oblast Charter in accordance with the Constitution of Russia.

+Government

+On 13 March 2011, elections to the regional legislative assembly were held.
+United Russia received 39.8% of the vote, the Communist Party – 24.6%, A Just Russia – 21.3%, and the Liberal Democratic Party – 11.01%.
+Thus, according to the party lists, the United Russia party received nine seats in the Legislative Assembly.
+In single-mandate constituencies, candidates from United Russia also won in 17 out of 20 constituencies, and communist candidates won in the other three.
+In general, United Russia received 26 mandates out of 40.
+The Communists received eight mandates, A Just Russia – four, and the Liberal Democratic Party – two.

+Legislative power is exercised by the Legislative Assembly of the Tver Oblast, and executive power is exercised by the Government of the Tver Oblast, headed by the Governor.